Home

 Key Takeaways

-• Implementing lifestyle changes like regular exercise, a balanced diet, and stress management techniques can help mitigate these side effects
+• Implementing lifestyle changes like regular exercise, a balanced diet, and stress management techniques can help mitigate these side effects.
+Jasper's expert cancer counselors can help you build habits that allow you to feel your best.

 Though certain cancer treatments can cause weight loss due to nausea and loss of appetite, many people are surprised to discover that cancer can also lead to weight gain.